George Kell: Athletics

 Kell entered the leagues with the Philadelphia Athletics as a September call-up in the 1943 season.
 He appeared in one game on September 28, facing the St. Louis Browns as the starting third baseman and batted third.

 The next year, he would play 139 games for the Athletics, and Kell batted .268 while having 138 hits while receiving a few votes for MVP.
 It was the first season that he would finish in the top ten in at-bats per strikeout, going 22.3 at-bats per strikeout to finish 8th in the American League.
-The following year, he would improve by batting .272 with 154 hits (30 doubles).
+The following year, he would improve by batting .272 with 154 hits, including 30 doubles.